gracelang/language/languageSpec/spec.md

 as distinct methods.
 In other words, Grace allows "overloading by arity".
 (Grace does _not_ allow overloading by type).

-### Method parameters
+### Parameters

-Depending on their syntactic form, method declarations may include one or more parameter lists.
-Inside method bodies, method parameters are treated as **'def'**s: they may not be reassigned.
+Depending on their syntactic form, method declarations may include one or more lists of parameters.
+Inside method bodies, parameters are treated as [constants](#constants): they may not be reassigned.
-Method parameters may optionally be annotated with types: the corresponding arguments will be checked against those types, either before execution, or just before the method body is executed.
+Parameters to a method may optionally be annotated with types: the corresponding arguments will be checked against those types, either before execution, or when the method is requested.
+An omitted type annotation is treated as the type `Unknown`.

 ### Type Parameters